The Distribution Function of the Longest Path Length in Constant Treewidth DAGs with Random Edge Length: Integrals that Give

 \section{Integrals that Give $\Pr[X_{\rm MAX}\le x]$}

 In this section, we prove a fundamental formula for $\Pr[X_{\rm MAX}\le x]$.
-The formula includes definite integrals repeated $n-|T(G)|$ times.
-This implies that we deal with $n-|T(G)|$ dummy variables of integrals.
-We will see that each of these dummy variables are associated with a vertex of $G$.
-Then, we show how to compute $\Pr[X_{\rm MAX}\le x]$ by computing the longest path length distribution function in each bag of the tree decomposition and then by putting them together.
-To exploit the advantage of tree decomposition, we need to introduce our notation for vectors.
+Since the formula includes definite integrals repeated $n-|\Term{G}|$ times, we deal with $n-|\Term{G}|$ dummy variables of integrals.
+We will see that each of these dummy variables is associated with a vertex of $G$.
+Then, we show how to compute $\Pr[X_{\rm MAX}\le x]$ by using the tree decomposition.
+To exploit the advantage of tree decomposition, we need our notation for vectors.